The stained-glass windows and chandelier in the First Congregation Sons of Israel in St. Augustine.

 Peña Peck House and Gardens

-What: Free guided tours of the house and gardens.
-This large, walled garden is frequently used as a venue for ceremonies and events.
+What: Visit the large, walled garden, which is frequently used as a venue for ceremonies and events.

 Admission: There is no fee, though donations are accepted.